enix223/nlp-course/README.md

 Directory:

-1. `algorithm` - The python implementation of famous algorithms.
+1. `algorithm` - The python implementation of some famous algorithms.
 2. `exam` - NLP Course exam code